gryphonshafer/cbqz-site/docs/CBQ_system/rule_book.md

 #### 2.3.2.
 Quizzer-Selected Subtypes

 The following are query quizzer-selected subtypes.
-The responding quizzer may set 1 or more quizzer-selected subtypes on a per-query basis by calling their names at any time prior to providing a complete response.
+The responding quizzer may set 1 or more quizzer-selected subtypes on a per-query basis by calling their names, acronyms, or synonyms at any time prior to providing a complete response.
 Unless otherwise altered by the responding quizzer, the QM assumes queries have the synonymous subtype.

-The responding quizzer may not remove or change any previously selected quizzer-selected subtypes; however, if the quizzer calls for an “open-book” subtype and has not previously called for a “synonymous” or “verbatim” subtype, the QM will accept the “open-book” call and unset any other previously called subtypes.
+The responding quizzer may not remove or change any previously selected quizzer-selected subtypes; however, if the quizzer calls for an “open book” subtype and has not previously called for a “synonymous” or “verbatim” subtype, the QM will accept the “open book” call and unset any other previously called subtypes.

-Should the responding quizzer call for a valid quizzer-selected subtype, the QM ignores any response from the quizzer given prior to the call.
+Should the responding quizzer call for a valid quizzer-selected subtype, the QM ignores any response (excluding quizzer-selected subtype declarations) from the quizzer given prior to the call.
 The QM ignores calls for invalid quizzer-selected subtypes.

 ##### 2.3.2.1.
 Synonymous (S)